AvePoint/cloud-api/docs/docs/Use-Cases.md

 ## Streamline Partner Operations

-Businesses can manage their partners more efficiently via the Elements platform, leveraging the API to integrate and automate partner-related workflows, and enhance collaboration and operational efficiency between the organization and its partners.
+Service providers can manage their customers more efficiently via the Elements platform, leveraging the API to integrate and automate customer-related workflows, and enhance collaboration and operational efficiency between the organization and its customers.

 ## Comprehensive Backup Management

 IT professionals can monitor backup status, performance, and issues by accessing detailed job information from various AvePoint Cloud Backup services.

+## Enhanced Data Visibility with Insights

+Organizations can leverage Insights for Microsoft 365 to retrieve and analyze data, providing enhanced visibility for informed decision-making.
+This API allows businesses to access detailed reports and data insights, driving better business outcomes.

+## Efficient Data Management with EnPower

+With AvePoint EnPower, businesses can efficiently manage and retrieve data from the Power Platform, including environments, connections, Power Apps, Power Automate Cloud Flows, and Power BI artifacts.
+This enables comprehensive data analysis and reporting, enhancing operational efficiency.

+## Seamless Content Integration with AvePoint Opus

+AvePoint Opus API methods allows organizations to efficiently manage their content and maintain a well-organized and compliant content management system, enhancing operational efficiency and data governance:
+- Submit new records: Streamlining the process of adding and managing records.
+- Retrieve due records: Accessing records that are due for review or action, helping maintain up-to-date and accurate data.
+- Destroy records: Securely deleting records that are no longer needed.

 ## Use Cases for Additional Cloud Services on the Confidence Platform

-- **AvePoint Opus**: Import data from additional systems beyond the six built-in data sources, as well as File System and SharePoint On-Premises connected via Agents.
-It also enables the export of records with specific disposal due dates and updates their status to Disposed within the platform.
-[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-opus/index.htm#!Documents/avepointopusapisforconnector.htm)

-[add refer to link]: #
-[Delphine: Is the "See more" OK?]: #

-- **AvePoint EnPower**: Retrieve data from EnPower to access necessary data for data analysis and reporting.
-[See more](https://cdn.avepoint.com/assets/webhelp/avepoint-enpower/index.htm#!Documents/enpowerwebapi.htm)

 - **Fly**: Execute migrations with Fly to seamlessly migrate data between systems.
 [See more](https://cdn.avepoint.com/assets/webhelp/fly/index.htm#!Documents/flypublicapi.htm)

-- **Insights for Microsoft 365**: Retrieve data from Insights for Microsoft 365 to enhance data visibility for decision-making.
-[See more](https://cdn.avepoint.com/assets/webhelp/insights-for-microsoft-365/index.htm#!Documents/insightsformicrosoft365webapi.htm)

 - **Cloud Governance**: Manage data within Cloud Governance to streamline governance processes and data handling.
 [See more](https://cdn.avepoint.com/assets/webhelp/avepoint-cloud-governance-administrator-guide/index.htm#!Documents/avepointcloudgovernancemodernapi.htm)